|CLINICAL PSYCHOLOGY OVERVIEW|

 - According to the U.S. Bureau of Labor, the job market for clinical psychologists is expected to grow by 12% between now and 2022.

-An applicant is required to have a minimum of 24 hours of undergraduate psychology, not counting Introductory Psychology, which must include: Developmental Psychology, Statistics, Experimental Psychology, Psychological Testing, Abnormal Psychology, Theories of Personality, and Foundations of Psychology.
+An applicant is required to have a minimum of 24 hours of undergraduate psychology, not counting Introductory Psychology, which must include: Developmental Psychology, Statistics, Experimental Psychology, Abnormal Psychology, Theories of Personality, and Foundations of Psychology.
 Deficiencies may be taken concurrently with graduate courses if the deficiency courses are not prerequisites for a course in the graduate program.

 Admission to the graduate program requires a cumulative 3.00 GPA or higher or 3.25 on last 60 hours based on a 4.0 scale, a minimum GPA of 3.0 for required psychology courses, and submission of the following: